aslushnikov/generate-sourcemap/README.md

 # sourcemap

-This is a program for generating sourcemaps based on input/output files only.
+This is a program for generating sourcemaps based on input/output files only in linear time.

 # Example